 Back and joint pain can stem from many different sources — ranging from basic muscle fatigue to chronic degenerative conditions.
 According to the American College of Rheumatology, musculoskeletal pain is among the most prevalent reasons for doctor visits globally, especially among individuals over the age of 30.

-Pain may be acute or chronic, inflammatory or mechanical in nature.
+Pain may be acute or chronic, irritation or mechanical in nature.
 Mechanical pain is most often caused by muscle overuse, poor posture, a sedentary lifestyle, or excessive physical strain.
 A typical example is lower back pain after long hours of computer work or lifting heavy objects.

-Inflammatory pain is characteristic of arthritis and autoimmune disorders.
+Pain is characteristic of arthritis and autoimmune disorders.
 This type of pain tends to be more intense in the morning and is often accompanied by swelling, redness, and stiffness.

 Neuropathic pain is related to nerve damage — such as in sciatica, osteochondrosis, or intervertebral disc herniation.
 It can radiate to the legs, arms, or neck and may involve numbness or tingling.